claudiasofiaC/color_game/README.md

 # color_game

-type the colors of the text NOT the what the text says!
+type the colors OF the text NOT what the text says!